NEXT TOUR DATE:

-For the Advanced Adventure Rider we offer a 4 days / 3 nights - more off-road oriented - tour with Honda Dualsport bikes through the mountain forests and to beautiful uninhabited beaches.
+For the Advanced Adventure Rider we offer a 4 days / 3 nights - more off-road oriented - tour with Honda or Suzuki Dualsport bikes through the mountain forests and to beautiful uninhabited beaches.
 This tour includes roads/tracks that often include sand, gravel, rocks and/or dirt, as well as very steep terrain.
 You must know how to ride the bike under these conditions.
 It's a mix of off-road and on-road riding.

 Please note: We want to ride in a relaxed environment and not race.
 Our mission at Bike-Mexico is for everyone to enjoy the ride at a comfortable pace and insure a stress-free experience.
 This allows everyone to enjoy and truly take in this beautiful country.
 We focus and always insure there is enough time to stop, enjoy the scenery and take some memorable pictures or videos.

-Leaving the city of Puerto Vallarta we ride along the River Cuale to the east, directly into the mountain area.
+Leaving our house in the mountains we ride towards Puerto Vallarta along the River Cuale to the east, directly into the mountain area.
 After passing the last houses we climb up on winding dirt roads through the jungle.
 After about 1 hour we are already at 1000 m / 3300 ft altitude where we have incredible views over the beautiful mountain range.
 We ride up and down through landscapes similar to the south American Andes to Cuale, a village named like the River Cuale which flows into the ocean in Puerto Vallarta.
 The village is situated at about 1500 m / 4900 ft. altitude.
 Here we will have our lunch break and time to explore the former mining village.
 After lunch we ride even higher into the mountain range up to 2500 m / 8300 ft altitude with incredible views over the whole mountain range.
 Now it’s time to descend step by step from the high pine wood forest into tropical areas.
 In the late afternoon we will reach the colonial town Talpa de Allende (1160 m/3800ft.).
 Here we will stay overnight and we have time to explore the beautiful center with the plaza and the impressive cathedral.

 We leave the valley from Talpa de Allende climbing the hills and leaving the highway to head through forest tracks and dirt roads to a beautiful situated dam, close to the colonial town of Mascota (1200 m/3900ft).
 We leave the town - going on a loop - to the northeast into the higher mountain area passing different small farming villages and climb again up to 2200 m/7200ft with stunning views over many valleys before we come back to Mascota.
 Here we will have our lunch break and time to explore a bit of the beauty of the colonial center of Mascota.
 From Mascota we then ride on spectacular roads with hundreds of twisting curves up to 1800 m/6000 ft. to the old beautiful colonial town San Sebastian del Oeste (1400 m/4600ft.).
 From the main plaza in San Sebastian we take a small dirt track to climb “La Bufa”.
 This is a mountain peak with 2500 m/8200ft. altitude and fantastic views from a nearby viewpoint.
 On good days you will have a 360 degree view over the whole mountain range out to the ocean.
 We will stay overnight in an old colonial hotel in the centre of the town.